 Exchange Grant for Canadian Students.
 An exchange adjustment program has been established by the college to offset in part the additional costs encountered by Canadian students resulting from the exchange on Canadian funds.
-This adjustment applies to tuition and room and board charges and is determined in one of two ways.
-1) For students who qualify for need-based aid from Calvin, an adjustment is made to offset approximately one-half the additional cost resulting from the exchange.
-Part of this adjustment is reflected in a larger Calvin Grant than would otherwise be awarded, and part is reflected in the Exchange Grant.
-2) For others, an adjustment is made so that the amount received is the same as the average received by those in the first category.
-Grants are awarded automatically to those who apply for need-based aid.
+This adjustment applies to tuition and room and board charges and is awarded automatically to those who apply for need-based aid.
 Others who wish to receive the grant are required to file a separate application form.
-For 1996-97, the Exchange Grant is \$1,250 for all students.
+For 1997-98, the Exchange Grant is \$2,000 for all students.